Home

 | Replacement | A290-0561-V568 |

-Confirming compatibility involves checking three things: first, that the A290-0561-V568 physically mounts on the motor in question (the mechanical adapter, shaft coupling, and fastening method must match); second, that the A290-0561-V568's signal interface connects to the machine's existing amplifier and feedback cable without modification; and third, that the CNC's servo parameters are set appropriately for the replacement encoder's pulse count and signal format.
+Before ordering the A290-0561-V568 as a replacement, confirm three things: first, it physically mounts on the specific motor in the machine (shaft coupling, fastening pattern, and mechanical adapter must match); second, its signal interface connects to the existing amplifier and feedback cable without modification; and third, the CNC's servo encoder resolution parameter is set correctly for the replacement's pulse count.

-Where the A290-0561-V568 is not a direct physical fit, the alternative is sourcing surplus A860-0310-T023 units from reputable aftermarket channels, understanding that these will be second-hand and should be tested under load before being committed to production duty.
+Where the A290-0561-V568 is not a direct fit for the specific motor, surplus A860-0310-T023 units remain available through the aftermarket.
+These should be tested under dynamic load conditions before being committed to production.

 Q1: Why was the A860-0310-T023 discontinued, and is the A290-0561-V568 a genuine equivalent?

-Q2: What is the reference return procedure required after power-up on a machine with this incremental encoder?
+Q2: What is the reference return procedure for a machine with this incremental encoder?

-Q4: Can this 3000P encoder be directly replaced with a higher-resolution incremental encoder from a different part number?
+Q4: Can this 3000P encoder be replaced with a different pulse count?

 Contact Us at Any Time